revbayes/revbayes.github.io/tutorials/fbd/index.md

 parameters.

 We will complete this part of the tutorial using RevBayes interactively.

-Begin by running the RevBayes executable.
+>Begin by running the RevBayes executable.
 You should do this from within the tutorial directory.

-In Unix systems, type the following in your terminal (if the RevBayes binary is in your path):
+{:.instruction}

 Read in the MCMC sample of trees from file.